jojoob/mixtasy/index.md

 **Please,** only use the listed mix nodes for testing purposes.
 Try to not cause high load.

+**Note:** The test nodes are currently not able to deliver mails to the most big mail providers (including gmail, gmx, etc.).
+Maybe use your own mail server for testing.

 ## Theory
 Mixtasy: Remailing on Existing Infrastructure
 Anonymized Email Communication Easily Deployable Using SMTP & OpenPGP